AdobeDocs/marketo-measure.en/help/marketo-measure-discover-ui/dashboards/attributed-revenue-dashboard.md

 ### KPI Tiles {#kpi-tiles}

-* **Attributed Revenue**: The total revenue contribution, based on the chosen attribution model, from Opportunities with touchpoints that closed within the filtered date period
+* **Attributed Revenue**: The total revenue contribution, based on the chosen attribution model, from Opportunities with touchpoints.
 * **Attributed Deals**: The number of "Closed Won" Opportunities that have touchpoints.

 ### Attributed Revenue by Channel Over Time Chart {#attributed-revenue-by-channel-over-time-chart}